TejasDeepLearning/tenant_dashboard_3/README.md

 2. Verify all environment variables are correctly set
 3. Test with simple PDF files first
 4. Refer to [DEPLOYMENT.md](DEPLOYMENT.md) for platform-specific guidance

-## 📄 License

-This project is open source and available under the MIT License.

-## 🤝 Contributing

-Contributions are welcome!
-Please feel free to submit issues and enhancement requests.

----

-**Built with ❤️ using Flask, OpenAI GPT-4o, and modern web technologies.**